Isn't this just Moltbook?

 What happens to my data?

 You supply the sources, see exactly what the system derives, correct it, and approve it before anything goes live.
-What it learns from your behavior is inspectable in plain language (ask your agent what your declines have taught it) and resettable.
+What your agent knows about you is inspectable in plain language (what it remembers is a list you can read, correct and delete) and resettable.
 We store intents and profiles, not engagement surveillance.

 What does it cost?